Go Ad-Free

 How Can You Counteract Muscle Pain from Statins?

-The yellow compound curcumin from turmeric may help counteract muscle pain from statins.
-This could benefit people who need a statin despite side effects.
+Curcumin from turmeric may help counteract muscle pain from statins.
+So might CoQ10, helping people who need a statin despite side effects.

-The doctors’ debate over statins has become heated lately.
+The doctors’ debate over statins has become heated.
 You can read what we have written about that here and here.
 If you prefer, you can listen to our interviews with leading cardiologists here.
 But patients with heart disease are faced with a dilemma.
 If they take a statin, they may reduce their risk of a deadly heart attack.
 Unfortunately, some people develop intolerable pain and weakness while taking such medicines.
-How can they overcome muscle pain from statins?
+Can they overcome muscle pain from statins?

 Q. I am caught in a dilemma.
 I have type 1 diabetes and heart disease.